okara4inceva/mimic-icu-los-prediction/README.md

 - 🔄 **Patient Flow:** Reduce bottlenecks and delays
 - 💰 **Cost Efficiency:** Support cost-effective hospital operations

-This type of solution is directly applicable to healthcare systems such as **M42**, **Cleveland Clinic Abu Dhabi**, and other data-driven hospitals.

 ---

 ## 📊 Dataset